C-Cuinn/Emerging-Technology-Project-2020/README.md

 λ set FLASK_APP=prediction.py

-λ python -m prediction run
+λ python -m flask run

 ✬ It will run on at this address http://127.0.0.1:5000/